 Kittel quickly rose to the top of the sport but the 2015 season introduced a whole new side to his character; an apparent mental fragility.
 By all accounts, Kittel picked up a virus after riding in Australia at the start of the season but the saga dragged on for longer than anybody expected.
 He was a non-factor for most of the spring and a failure to overcome a lack of fitness led to him being cut from Giant’s Tour de France squad.

 Kittel was gutted and perhaps more sour towards management than others would have been.
 He was their star performer and needed to be loved.
-Teammate John Degenkolb had taken out two fantastic Monuments and, in doing so, prevented the team from suffering an immense Kittel-sized hole.
+Teammate John Degenkolb had taken out two fantastic Monuments and prevented the team from suffering an immense Kittel-sized hole.

 2016 was Kittel’s most peculiar year.
 Crowned King of Dubai, Kittel took two superb stages at the Giro before running into a resurgent Cavendish at the Tour.
 He looked good all season but with less sheen than in his electric early years.